Fiat Multipla: Design

 Multipla sales began in Italy in November 1998, with most other markets receiving it a year later.
 The Multipla sold well with Italian buyers, but sales elsewhere were less successful.

 The Multipla underwent a major facelift in March 2004, in an attempt to shed its original styling for a more restrained look.
 This was with the intention of attracting more buyers, but failed to garner critical acclaim.
 Upon the subsequent restyling, The Daily Telegraph reported designers were "desperately sad that the new Multipla no longer resembles a psychotic cartoon duck," and "while passengers loved the adaptability of the clever interior, they were less keen on the sarcastic sneers and derisive laughter of their neighbours, friends and schoolmates; children can be cruel."

-The Telegraph placed it #2 on its list of the 100 Ugliest Cars in August 2008, saying "Derided for the blandness of its output during the 1980s and early 1990s, Fiat dared to start thinking outside the box.
+The Telegraph placed it #2 on its list of the 100 Ugliest Cars in August 2008, saying, "Derided for the blandness of its output during the 1980s and early 1990s, Fiat dared to start thinking outside the box.
 In this case, however, it simply added wheels to the box."
 The Multipla was also named the ugliest car of all time by readers of Car Throttle in January 2014.
-In February 2018, The Sunday Times named it on a list of ugliest cars, saying "The tragedy of the Multipla is that its Elephant Man esque exterior enclosed a genuinely clever and spacious interior, and it wasn't bad to drive, either.
+In February 2018, The Sunday Times named it on a list of ugliest cars, saying, "The tragedy of the Multipla is that its Elephant Man-esque exterior enclosed a genuinely clever and spacious interior, and it wasn't bad to drive, either.
 It's a shame, then, that you'd rather walk than be seen in it."

 Engines

-A 1.6 engine, that could be powered on either methane or standard petrol, was offered in certain markets.
+A 1.6 L engine, which could be powered on either methane or standard petrol, was offered in certain markets.